pyx-project/pyx/manual/canvas.rst

 .. method:: canvas.insert(item, attrs=[])

    Inserts an instance of :class:`base.canvasitem` into the canvas.
-If *attrs* are present, *item* is inserted into a new :class:`canvas`\ instance with *attrs* as arguments passed to its constructor is created.
+If *attrs* are present, *item* is inserted into a new :class:`canvas` instance with *attrs* as arguments passed to its constructor.
 Then this :class:`canvas` instance is inserted itself into the canvas.

 Text output on the canvas is possible using